cryptobiu/MATRIX/README.md

 After You installed Python 3 and pip3 you will need to install the modules MATRIX uses.
 To install this three modules use pip3

-`pip3 install --user openpyxl fabric fabric3 boto3 colorama certifi elasticsearch scaleway-sdk`
+`pip3 install --user openpyxl fabric<2.0 fabric3 boto3 colorama certifi elasticsearch scaleway-sdk`

 **NOTE**: on some computers the following error may appear: `locale.Error: unsupported locale setting` To fix it, run: